 We also support uploading photos directly to iNat, but it can be a bit slow, so we only allow one upload at a time.
-Using Flickr or Picasa is probably faster if you already use those services.
+Using Flickr, Picasa, or Facebook is probably faster if you already use those services.

 Tags are keywords you can add to an observation to make them easier to find.
 For example, if a barracuda followed you on a scuba diving trip in Turks and Caicos, you might tag the observation "scary, barracuda, scuba diving, vacation, turks and caicos".